-- 77. A registered person may apply to cancel his registration if his liability to be registered has ceased.
-The registration of any person may also be cancelled by Customs if it is found that the person is not liable or eligible to be registered. - 78.
-Application for registration cancellation can be made by completing and submitting the form GST-Adm4 either on-line or manually in the following manner: - (a) apply electronically through www.gst.customs.gov.my - (b) at the registration kiosk made available at any Customs office; or - (c) manual submission by post - 79.
-The registered person will be notified of the approval and the effective date of cancellation.
+76. A registered person may apply to cancel his registration if his liability to be registered has ceased.
+The registration of any person may also be cancelled by Customs if it is found that the person is not liable or eligible to be registered.

+77. Application for registration cancellation can be made by completing and submitting the form GST-Adm13 either on-line or manually in the following manner:

+- (a) apply electronically through gst.customs.gov.my - (b) at the registration kiosk made available at any Customs office; or - (c) manual submission by post to the following address: